AlexP20000/fablab.projet.PanneauLeds/GUIDE.md

   - Boot options -> Wait for network (may help us)
   - Set up your timezone
 - Make sure the system is up to date: `sudo apt update && sudo apt full-upgrade`
-- (optional) If NTP is blocked on your network, disable NTP the service:
+- (optional) If NTP is blocked on your network, disable NTP the service and install htpdate:
   `sudo systemctl daemon-reload`
   `sudo systemctl disable systemd-timesyncd`
   `sudo apt install ntpdate`